 15. What is CEREC?

 The CEREC system has revolutionized the dental field by meeting the needs of our patients in a more convenient manner.
 Gone are the days where the patient must return for multiple visits to complete a restoration.
 CEREC Technology allows us to design, fabricate and place a ceramic restoration in just one visit!
 Also, with this new system, the need for temporaries or impressions has been eliminated.
-Using Cerec technology, we can save more of the healthy tooth structure in our patients while giving them beautiful, tooth-coloured restorations that are metal-free and durable.
-Contact us for more information about Cerec restorations or click here.
+Using Cerec technology, we can save more of the healthy tooth structure in our patients while giving them beautiful, tooth-colored restorations that are metal-free and durable.
+Contact us for more information about Cerec restorations.

 16. What are LUMINEERS®?

 LUMINEERS® by Cerinate® are porcelain veneers that can be made as thin as a contact lens.
 They are placed over existing teeth without drilling or requiring the removal of tooth structure.
-LUMINEERS are a permanent cosmetic solution for stained, chipped, discoloured or misaligned teeth.
-They are almost as natural as your real teeth, and are clinically proven to last up to 20 years.
-To learn more about the difference between traditional veneers and LUMINEERS® please click here.
+LUMINEERS are a permanent cosmetic solution for stained, chipped, discolored or misaligned teeth.
+They are almost as natural as your real teeth and are clinically proven to last up to 20 years.